pinax/pinax/docs/pinax_theme_bootstrap.md

 npm run build
 ```

-If you want to have your assets automatically rebuild whenver you save changes, you can run:
+If you want to have your assets automatically rebuild whenever you save changes, you can run:

 ```
 npm run watch